maxmugato/FinalProject/README.md

 ## Project Description
 The purpose of this project is to find the most ideal geolocation strategy.

+## 01/05/24
+Docker has stopped working completely.
+I have overestimated the amount of time it would take to code the project; such technical issues were not taken into account.
+If I work on a coding project again in the future, I will organise my time better so that such errors do not occur so close to the deadline.

 ## 30/04/24
 Had a meeting with a supervisor.
 Hopefully managed to resolve the website to database issue by using scaffolding files.